Timebutt/SpaceBucket/README.md

 # Installation

-As always, make sure your Raspberry is healthy and up to date:
+The code supplied in this repository was tested on a Raspberry Pi running the Jessie Debian distribution.
+As always, before starting make sure your Raspberry is healthy and up to date:
 ```
 sudo apt-get update
 sudo apt-get upgrade